isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A test should verify that the header file itself compiles or that a cpp file which only includes the header file compiles.

-### <a name="Rs-incscope"></a>SF.12: Prefer the angle bracket form of `#include` where you can and the quoted form everywhere else
+### <a name="Rs-incform"></a>SF.12: Prefer the angle bracket form of `#include` where you can and the quoted form everywhere else

 ##### Reason

 The [standard](http://eel.is/c++draft/cpp.include) provides flexability for compilers to implement the two forms of `#include` selected using the angle (`<>`) or quoted (`""`) syntax.
-Vendors take advantage of this and and use different search algorythms and methods for specifying the include path.
+Vendors take advantage of this and and use different search algorithms and methods for specifying the include path.

 Neveer the less, the gudance is to use the angle form when possible.
-This supports the fact that the standard library headers must be includedthis way, is more likely to create portable code, and enables the quoted form for other uses.
-For example being clear about the locality of the header relative to files that includes it or in scearios where the different search algorythm is required.
+This supports the fact that the standard library headers must be included this way, is more likely to create portable code, and enables the quoted form for other uses.
+For example being clear about the locality of the header relative to files that includes it or in scenarios where the different search algorythm is required.

 ##### Example